nunchistudio/blacksmith/documentation/options/pubsub/rabbitmq.md

 ```

 The trigger will receive in realtime every events of a RabbitMQ queue.
 Each event
-can then be transformed and loaded to destinations.
+can then be transformed and execute actions or flows to load data to
+destinations.

 ### Subscription options